ccprog/crosswordsearch/README.md

 ```
 npm install
 ```
 in the base directory will install all needed dependencies for the defined tasks.
+This includes some Jasmine test dependencies installed in `tests/vendor` with bower.

 The following tasks are available for the development process: